LucianoPAlmeida/variable-injector/README.md

 Variable injector is a very simple project with the goal of inject CI pipelines environment variables values into **Swift** code  static values before compilation and Continuous deployment to a specific environment(Development, Testing or Production) where we can define the values injected for each build and deployment e.g. an API URL that the App uses and is different for each environment.
 Also, it allows us to not expose our production keys and values in statically in our code.

-The project uses [SwiftSyntax](https://github.com/apple/swift-syntax) to perform a reliable replace the static literal strings with the CI environment values.
+The project uses [SwiftSyntax](https://github.com/apple/swift-syntax) to perform a reliable substitutions of static literal strings with the CI environment variables values.

 ## Installation